New York City Opera: Bankruptcy: 2013–15

-Revival: 2016–present
+Revival: since 2016

 A not-for-profit company named NYCO Renaissance Ltd. proposed a Chapter 11 plan for the reorganization of New York City Opera in 2015, and the reorganization of the existing company took place in 2016.
 An additional incentive was made to those who had purchased tickets and not received a refund.

 The group announced plans to relaunch New York City Opera in January 2016, with a mix of opera staples and niche works.
 The proposed new home for a revived NYCO is the modern 1,100-seat Rose Theater at Jazz at Lincoln Center.
 Both the City Opera board and – unanimously – the creditors' committee (those owed money in the bankruptcy) preferred the bid of NYCO Renaissance, which was backed financially and chaired by Roy Niederhoffer, a hedge fund manager and accomplished amateur musician who had earlier served on the New York City Opera board, and who pledged more than $1 million of his own money to the effort, and raised at least $2.5 million.

 The bankruptcy court approved the reorganization plan of New York City Opera Renaissance, allowing it to leave bankruptcy and re-launch performances, in January 2016.
 Bankruptcy Judge Sean Lane said he was pleased to approve the plan of "a beloved and important cultural institution," and that "It's been the participation of people who care greatly about the opera that's led to what I think is a very good result here today."
 Under the reorganization plan, the opera will put on annual seasons, and its general director will be Michael Capasso.
 Gail Kruvand, the chairwoman of the City Opera orchestra committee, said: "We're thrilled ... and we're looking forward to a long future with New York City Opera."

 NYCO Renaissance presented Puccini's Tosca – using Adolfo Hohenstein's stage and costume design from the opera's premiere in 1900 in Rome – in January 2016 at the 1,100-seat Rose Theater.
 It had two separate casts, including tenor James Valenti and soprano Latonia Moore, and the least expensive balcony seats were $25.
 Tosca had been, in 1944, the first opera performed by the NYCO.